Lesbian kisses could be banned from television screens until the watershed under nutter inspired Government plans to stop children

 under the age of 16, in line with the Committee of Advertising Practice and Broadcast Committee of Advertising Practice codes.

-that today's world places on them.
+pressures that today's world places on them.
 Providers should commission independent evaluation of their provision, not solely measuring take-up but, crucially, to assess its effectiveness.
-Those bodies with responsibilities for promoting media literacy, including
+Those bodies with responsibilities for promoting media

 Making it easier for parents to express their views to businesses about goods and services.
 All businesses that market goods or services to children should have a one-click link to their complaints service from their home